Useful information for PCN (Poison Centre Notification) submission

 • a consultant.

-• Check the classification: Make sure that your mixtures are classified as hazardous in accordance with CLP regulation.
+• Check the classification: make sure that your mixtures are classified as hazardous in accordance with the CLP Regulation.
 Only mixtures that present a health or physical hazard are subject to the PCN submission requirements.

-• Defining the obligations: Define your role in the supply chain.
-For making a submission is usually the responsibility of the manufacturer and the importers.
-However, if you are a downstream user, you must ensure that your suppliers comply with their submitting obligations.
+• Define your role: determine your role in the supply chain.
+Submitting a notification is usually the responsibility of manufacturers and importers.
+However, if you are a downstream user, you must ensure that your suppliers comply with their notification obligations, and submit your own notification where required.

-• Submitting process: Use the ECHA (European Chemical Agency) submission portal for making and submitting notifications.
-If you want to leave the submission for experts, please contact our customer service.
+• Submission process: use the ECHA (European Chemicals Agency) Submission Portal to prepare and submit notifications.
+If you would like experts to handle the submission, please contact our customer service.

 If you need help understanding the PCN submission process or ensuring compliance, we are ready to help.